Date face mask

-Date face mask (Date-masuku (だてマスク or 伊達マスク)), refers to a person in Japan who wears a surgical mask for a non-medical or non-hygienic purpose.
+Date face mask (だてマスク or 伊達マスク, Date-masuku), refers to a person in Japan who wears a surgical mask for a non-medical or non-hygienic purpose.
 The date face mask became more common in Japan during the COVID-19 pandemic.

 History

 2009 swine flu pandemic

 After the 2009 swine flu pandemic, some young people in urban areas continued to wear face masks.

 Covid-19 pandemic

 When the COVID-19 pandemic began in Japan in early 2020, the government of Japan, authorities, companies, and schools required people to wear masks outside of private residences.

 From May 2022, the government of Japan said, "people who are outdoors don't need to use masks, indoors, they must use it in crowded areas.
 (However, the government of Japan said "Face masks are not required when you are not talking with others, and not at close range indoors, but wear masks when talking with others at close range outdoors.)"

 On 10 February 2023, the government of Japan officially said using a face mask was a personal choice as of 13 March.
 Many people continued to wear masks, especially indoors.
 A report from Nippon TV, on 10 April 2023, found that 85.6% of pedestrians near Tokyo Station were still masked.